austin-putz/Genomic_Selection/Single_Step/README.md

 2. Then run the application program [here](http://nce.ads.uga.edu/wiki/doku.php?id=application_programs)
   * run with `blupf90 <<< renf90.par` (or choose your needed program from the list)
   * `renf90.par` is the general parameter file written by `renumf90`

+## APY

+Algorithm for Proven and Young (APY) was created by I. Misztal (2014, 2016).
+This algorithm uses the fact that there is limited information in the G matrix.
+You only need to do the direct inverse of a subset of animals in G and then use recursion to get the rest of the inverse.
+This has proven to be as accurate (or more so) than the raw inverse.